-Combine the milk, water, olive oil, oregano, salt, garlic powder, onion powder, black pepper and pepper flakes in a saucepan, and bring to a simmer over medium heat.
+Combine the milk, water, olive oil, oregano, salt, garlic powder and onion powder in a saucepan, and bring to a simmer over medium heat.
 Slowly whisk in the polenta.
 Reduce the heat to low to avoid splattering (on my electric hob, I reduce the heat to ‘2’).
-Cook for 15 minutes, stirring regularly to avoid it sticking.
-If the polenta thickens too much before it is fully cooked, add a touch more water (note – I’ve never personally had to do this).
+Cook for 15 minutes, stirring regularly to avoid it sticking).

 Transfer the polenta to the prepared tin and smooth the top with a spatula.
-Cool for about 20 minutes, then transfer to the fridge and chill until solid (at least one hour; can be left overnight).
+Cool for about 20 minutes, then transfer to the fridge and chill until solid (about one hour; but can be left overnight).